philipdelorenzo/aws-basic-setup/iac/README.md

 ##### Remove Secret

-`aws secretsmanager delete-secret --secret-id helium-dev-db-credentials --force-delete-without-recovery --profile <your-aws-profile>`
+`aws secretsmanager delete-secret --secret-id <secret-name> --force-delete-without-recovery --profile <your-aws-profile>`

 #### Check to ensure your AuroraDB is not publicly accessible